-- March Make final updates to the budget and provide them to the Executive Committee. - March Work on the convention flyer and provide a preliminary copy to the ICBDA President. - Work with the host hotel to get a reservation link set up for attendees to use. - Ensure this information is correct: - Hotel name and address, and the reservation phone number - Registration deadline for the negotiated room rates - Parking arrangements and fees at the hotel
+- March Make final updates to the budget and provide them to the Executive Committee. - March Work on the convention flyer and provide a preliminary copy to the ICBDA President. - Work with the host hotel to get a reservation link set up for attendees to use.

-- Begin to prepare a progress report for the Board of Directors' meeting at the convention. - Obtain information on the RV options, including prices, hookups, and parking. - Obtain information on transportation to the convention site. - Determine method of distribution for the convention syllabus as it affects the convention flyer. - Early April Prepare a draft convention flyer and send out for review to the ICBDA Executive Committee, Webmaster, Registration Chair, and all the other key chairs that have been appointed. - April Finalize the convention flyer.
+- Ensure this information is correct: - Hotel name and address, and the reservation phone number - Registration deadline for the negotiated room rates - Parking arrangements and fees at the hotel - Begin to prepare a progress report for the Board of Directors' meeting at the convention. - Obtain information on the RV options, including prices, hookups, and parking. - Obtain information on transportation to the convention site. - Determine method of distribution for the convention syllabus as it affects the convention flyer. - Obtain current information on PayPal fees from the Treasurer to ensure that the fee on the flyer covers the full PayPal costs. - Early April Prepare a draft convention flyer and send out for review to the ICBDA Executive Committee, Webmaster, Registration Chair, and all the other key chairs that have been appointed. - April Finalize the convention flyer.